 Raza Shaikh: Managing Director, Investor, Founder, Podcast Host, & Startup Boston Week 2020 Speaker

 We are excited to continue our Featured Startupers series with Raza Shaik!
-Read on for a glimpse into the conversation at our upcoming Startup Boston Week 2020 event: Made for Each Other: How To Find, Evaluate, and Decide on a Cofounder.
+Read on for a glimpse into the conversation at our Startup Boston Week 2020 event: Made for Each Other: How To Find, Evaluate, and Decide on a Cofounder.

 Raza is currently a Managing Director at Launchpad Venture Group, a Boston-area angel investing group focused on early-stage investments primarily in high tech and life sciences.
 He's heavily involved in Boston's startup ecosystem as an angel investor, mentor for Techstars and MassChallenge, and, most recently, as the co-host of the podcast On Boards.